-The inter-core hardware barrier can be used only on the job.
+The inter-core hardware barrier can be used only when the value TRUE is assigned to FLIB\HPCFUNC.
 The inter-core hardware barrier is a hardware mechanism for synchronization among threads in a CPU Chip.

 FLIB\CNTL\BARRIER\ERR

 When the inter-core hardware barrier cannot be used, the following message is output, and the processing is continued using the software barrier.